 Quickstart for Android

-Start developing your NRSDK Unity apps on Android.
+Start developing your NRSDK Unity apps for Android.

 This quickstart guide will help you set up your development environment and test out the sample app "Hello MR" on NRSDK.